-The basic principle of the Yarkovsky/YORP thermal effect is the absorption of solar radiation by a body and its anisotropic thermal reemission (Bottke et al. 2003).
+The basic principle of the Yarkovsky/YORP thermal effect is the absorption of solar radiation by a body and its anisotropic thermal reemission.
 The temperature differences on the surface, together with an uneven shape of the body, then lead to a recoil force and torque (Figure 1).
+(A detailed discussion on the mathematical theory describing the Yarkovsky/YORP effect can be found in Bottke et al. (2002) and references therein.)
 Contrary to the direct radiation pressure and its relativistic counterpart, the Poynting-Robertson effect, the radiation is absorbed and thermally reprocessed here.
 Due to a finite thermal conductivity of the material, there is some "thermal lag" between the absorption and the emission.
 This is also the reason, why the Yarkovsky/YORP effect sensitively depends on the rotational state (obliquity $\gamma$ and period P).

-The Yarkovsky/YORP effect is negligible in case of very small and very big bodies: the upper limit for size D is a natural consequence of the fact, that the force is approximately proportional to the surface area $(D^2)$ , the mass $\propto D^3$ and thus the resulting acceleration $\propto 1/D$ .
+The Yarkovsky/YORP effect is negligible in case of very small and very large bodies: the upper limit for size D is a natural consequence of the fact, that the force is approximately proportional to the surface area $(D^2)$ , the mass $\propto D^3$ and thus the resulting acceleration $\propto 1/D$ .
 The lower limit is given by the conduction of heat across the whole small body, which effectively diminishes temperature differences on the surface and the corresponding infrared emission is then almost isotropic.